portainer/k8s/README.md

-This repo contains helm and YAML (yuch) for deploying Portainer into a Kubernetes environment.
+This repo contains helm and YAML for deploying Portainer into a Kubernetes environment.
 Follow the applicable instructions for your edition / deployment methodology below:

 - [Deploying with Helm](#deploying-with-helm)
   - [Community Edition](#community-edition)